Edvick Jureidini Shayboub: International contacts

 Jureidini attended the Conference of The Federation of Tunisian Women in 1962.
 She was also invited by the Iraq government to visit Iraq, where she taught for seven years.

 She participated in the Annual Conference of The National Council of Women of Great Britain.
-Upon Jureidini's return to Lebanon, the president of the National Council of Women of Great Britain wrote a letter to Ibtihaj Kaddoura, the President of The National Council of Lebanese Women on 2 November 1962 in which she congratulated her on having an active member of the National Council of Women in Beirut as charming, proficient, and brilliant as Edvick Jureidini.
+Upon Jureidini's return to Lebanon, the president of the National Council of Women of Great Britain wrote a letter to Ibtihaj Kaddoura, the president of The National Council of Lebanese Women on 2 November 1962 in which she congratulated her on having an active member of the National Council of Women in Beirut as charming, proficient, and brilliant as Edvick Jureidini.

-Jureidini was invited to participate in the Educational Exchange Program of The Department of State in the U.S. This program aims at encouraging the exchange of knowledge and expertise in the Press, Radio, and Television sectors.
+Jureidini was invited to participate in the Educational Exchange Program of The U.S. State Department.
+This program aims at encouraging the exchange of knowledge and expertise in the Press, Radio, and Television sectors.
 During her long tour in the United States, she was interviewed by television, press, and many local radio stations such as the Voice of America in Washington.